Minhal-Ahmed/My-Book-List/README.md

 # My Book List

-BookInfoApp is a Flutter mobile app that allows users to browse, search, and review books.
-The app integrates with the Google Books API for fetching book details and uses Firebase Firestore for storing user-submitted reviews.
+My Book List is a Flutter mobile app that allows users to browse, search, and review books.
+The app integrates with the Google Books API for fetching book details and uses Firebase Firestore for storing notes added by user.

 ## Features

 - **User Authentication**: Implement user sign-up and login functionality using Firebase Authentication.
 - **Book Browsing**: Browse books by genre and search for specific titles using the Google Books API.
-- **Review Submission**: Allow users to submit reviews and ratings for books they've read.
+- **Adding Notes**: Allow users to add notes from the books they read.
 - **Profile Management**: Enable users to manage their profile information and view their submitted reviews.

 ## Technologies Used

 - **Flutter**: Front-end framework for building cross-platform mobile apps.
 - **Firebase**: Backend services including Firestore for data storage and Authentication for user management.
-- **HTTP package**: Used to make API requests to the Google Books API.

 ## Getting Started